queekao/quee/README.md

 # quee
-This is a freelancer job for artist web development!!
+This is a artist website which I used boostrap 4.3.1 and boxicon to build it.
-Build up with Boostrap 4.3.1 and boxicon 2.1.1
+3 pages , one is landing page and sign in page also searched page